data-forge-notebook/data-forge-notebook/README.md

 ## Build plugins

-For static builds, you must also build the web pages for all plugins:
+For static (precompiled, no live reload) builds, you must also build the web pages for all plugins:

 ```bash
 pnpm run build-plugins